skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 ```

 #### Connect the app to the database
-In this step we the datbase server is initialized and connected to the application.
+Database server is initialized and connected to the application.
 ```
 app.config['SQLALCHEMY_DATABASE_URI'] = getenv('DATABASE_URL')
 app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] = False